Basics of Forex - Basics Tutorials for Beginners

 What is a Currency Quote? - Basics of FX Trading

 Because forex currencies are traded in pairs, the price at which these currencies are exchange is determined by fx quote.
-For example if EURUSD forex quote is 1.2500 it represents how much one EURO is worth in terms of USA Dollars.
+For example if EURUSD forex quote is 1.2500 it represents how much one EURO is worth in terms of US Dollars.
 1.2500 currencies quote means that 1 Euro is equivalent to 1.2500 US dollars.

 Currency quotes in FX are quoted in the format of four decimal places.